Office of Elementary and Secondary Education, Department of Education.

 (III) Promising evidence from at least one well-designed and well-implemented correlational study with statistical controls for selection bias; or

 (ii)(I) Demonstrates a rationale based on high-quality research findings or positive evaluation that such activity, strategy, or intervention is likely to improve student outcomes or other relevant outcomes; and

 (II) Includes ongoing efforts to examine the effects of such activity, strategy, or intervention.

 High-need LEA means an LEA (a) that serves not fewer than 10,000 children from families with incomes below the poverty line; or (b) for which not less than 20 percent of the children served by the LEA are from families with incomes below the poverty line.

 Waiver of Proposed Rulemaking: Under the Administrative Procedure Act (5 U.S.C.
 553), the Department generally offers interested parties the opportunity to comment on proposed priorities, definitions, and requirements.
-Section 437(d)(1) of GEPA, however, allows the Secretary to exempt from rulemaking requirements, regulations governing the first grant competition under a new or substantially revised program authority.
-This is the first grant competition for this program under the appropriation for Safe Schools and Citizenship Education in the Department of Education Appropriations Act, 2014, Title III of Division H of Public Law 113-76, and section 4121 of the ESEA (20 U.S.C.
-7131) and therefore qualifies for this exemption.
+Section 437(d)(1) of GEPA, however, allows the Secretary to exempt from rulemaking requirements regulations governing the first grant competition under a new or substantially revised program authority.
+This is the first grant competition for this program under Title IV, Part F, Subpart 3 of the ESEA (20 U.S.C.
+7281) and therefore qualifies for this exemption.
 In order to ensure timely grant awards, the Secretary has decided to forgo public comment on the priorities, definitions, and requirements under section 437(d)(1) of GEPA.
-These priorities, definitions, and requirements will apply to the FY 2014 grant competition and any subsequent year in which we make awards from the list of unfunded applicants from this competition.
+These priorities, definitions, and requirements will apply to the FY 2018 grant competition and any subsequent year in which we make awards from the list of unfunded applications from this competition.

 II.
 Award Information